alexandra-simeonova/drafts/structure.md

  Micro frontends, also referred to as views, are an essential part of the Luigi application.
 To configure a micro frontend which should be displayed on a given navigation node, simply add the **viewUrl** property to the node and specify the link to your micro frontend.

  >**NOTE:** The viewUrl can be either an internal link, external link, or pathSegment.
 The first two options have to be surrounded by single quotes, while pathSegment does not.

- This example shows two navigation nodes with different viewUrl values.
+ This example shows three navigation nodes with different viewUrl values.

  ```javascript
 Luigi.setConfig({